-There are plenty of incredible people to celebrate on International Women’s Day.
 Throughout history, women have changed the world with their strength, resistance, passion, and determination to create a better future.
-That’s why this is the perfect opportunity to remember the accomplishments of well-known idols and discover new ones to look up to.
+While the fight for equality continues, it’s important to remember the accomplishments of well-known idols and discover new ones who are shaping the world today.

-Here are ten women from different countries and time periods, each with their own great accomplishments:
+Here are 10 women from different countries and time periods who championed the fight for equality:

 Queen Nzinga Mbande